bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 {% endhighlight %}

 Download my Wordpress Templates:
 {% highlight scss %}
 wget https://raw.githubusercontent.com/bottkars/dps-modules/main/ci/templates/wordpress/mysql-deployment.yaml
 wget https://raw.githubusercontent.com/bottkars/dps-modules/main/ci/templates/wordpress/wordpress-deployment.yaml
 {% endhighlight %}

-with the 4 files now in place, we can run the Deployment with
+with the 4 files now in place, we can run the Deployment with:
 {% highlight scss %}
 kubectl apply -k ./ --namespace ${NAMESPACE}
 {% endhighlight %}

 i am using a Concourse Pipeline to do the above, but your out may look similar:
 <figure class="full">
 	<img src="/images/deploy_wp.png" alt="">
 	<figcaption>Deploy Wordpress</figcaption>
 </figure>

-We can Verify the Namespace from K9s /kubectl/azure

-Now go to you PPDM and manually re-discover the AKSCluster.
-Once done, we Go to Protection --> Protection Rules and manually run the Protection Rule we created earlier
+We can Verify the Namespace from K9s /kubectl/azure Now we need to go to you PPDM and manually re-discover the AKSCluster. (default every 15 Minutes) Once done, we go to Protection --> Protection Rules and manually run the Protection Rule we created earlier:
 <figure class="full">
 	<img src="/images/rule_assigned_final.png" alt="">
 	<figcaption>Rule Assigned</figcaption>
 </figure>
-After Running, the new Asset is Assigned to the Protection Policy

-We now can go to our Protection Policy, and the Asset Counted should include the new Asset.
+After Running, the new Asset is Assigned to the Protection Policy We now can go to our Protection Policy, and the Asset Counted should include the new Asset.
 You can Click edit to see / verify Wordpress has been Added :
 <figure class="full">
 	<img src="/images/edit_assets.png" alt="">
 	<figcaption>Edit Assets</figcaption>
 </figure>

 The "Manage Exclusions" link in PVC´s Excluded Column will show you the PVC´s in the Wordpress Asset.
-It should be 2 PVC´s of type managed-csi
+It should be 2 PVC´s of type managed-csi:
 <figure class="full">
 	<img src="/images/pvc_wordpress.png" alt="">
 	<figcaption>Included PVC´s</figcaption>
 </figure>

-Run the Protection Policy as before, but now only select the New Asset to be Backed up
+Run the Protection Policy as before, but now only select the New Asset to be Backed up:
 <figure class="full">
 	<img src="/images/backup_now_slected.png" alt="">
 	<figcaption>Backup Now</figcaption>